n8nhackers/n8n-nodes-starter/README.md

 ## About

-Nodes by [n8nhackers.com](https://n8nhackers.com).
+Special thanks to [N8n nodemation](https://n8n.io) workflow automation by [Jan Oberhauser](https://www.linkedin.com/in/janoberhauser/).

+This node was forked and adapted by [n8nhackers.com](https://n8nhackers.com) and [Miquel Colomer](https://www.linkedin.com/in/miquelcolomersalas/).
 For productive use and consulting on this, [contact us please](mailto:support@n8nhackers.com).

-Special thanks to [N8n nodemation](https://n8n.io) workflow automation by Jan Oberhauser.

 ## License